n1ander/kaa/README.md

 ## KAA
-This project creates a zip archieve of the latest csv files created in a directory and sends them to a SFTP server.
+This project creates a zip archive of the latest csv files created in a directory and sends them to a SFTP server.

 ## Motivation
 CustomerX was looking to have daily csv files provided to their SFTP server.
 I created this group of scripts to automate that business requirment.